vglazer/vglazer.github.io/_posts/2025-07-22-getting-started-with-gemini-cli.md

 Your choice of authentication method will determine the API request rate limits ([Gemini Code Assist](https://ai.google.dev/gemini-api/docs/rate-limits#free-tier), [Vertex AI](https://cloud.google.com/vertex-ai/generative-ai/docs/quotas), [Vertex AI Express Mode](https://cloud.google.com/vertex-ai/generative-ai/docs/start/express-mode/overview#models)) and [what data is collected](https://github.com/google-gemini/gemini-cli/blob/main/docs/tos-privacy.md).

 ## Configuration
-Gemini CLI configuration is complex and involves a mix of command-line arguments, `.gemini/settings.json` files and environment variables.
+Gemini CLI configuration involves a mix of command-line arguments, `.gemini/settings.json` files and environment variables.
 The exact order in which configuration layers are processed is described [here](https://github.com/google-gemini/gemini-cli/blob/main/docs/cli/configuration.md#configuration-layers).

 ### settings.json
 The first time you run the `gemini` command-line utility, it will save a couple of settings to `~/.gemini/settings.json`, namely `"theme"` (e.g. [Dracula](https://draculatheme.com)) and `"auth type"` (e.g. `"oauth-personal"` or `"gemini-api-key"`).

-The full list of available `settings.json` settings is [here](https://github.com/google-gemini/gemini-cli/blob/main/docs/cli/configuration.md#available-settings-in-settingsjson). **In particular, if you want to [opt out](https://github.com/google-gemini/gemini-cli/blob/main/docs/cli/configuration.md#usage-statistics) of usage stats collection, set `"usageStatisticsEnabled": false`**.
-Settings may be specified [in hierarchical order](https://github.com/google-gemini/gemini-cli/blob/main/docs/cli/configuration.md#configuration-layers), with project-specific `settings.json` values overriding user defaults, which in turn take precedence over system defaults.
+The full list of available `settings.json` settings is [here](https://github.com/google-gemini/gemini-cli/blob/main/docs/cli/configuration.md#available-settings-in-settingsjson).
+In particular, if you want to [opt out](https://github.com/google-gemini/gemini-cli/blob/main/docs/cli/configuration.md#usage-statistics) of usage stats collection, set `"usageStatisticsEnabled": false`.

+You can create project-specific `.gemini/settings.json` settings.
+These will take precedence over the user-level settings in `~/.gemini/settings.json`, but they will be merged so that you only need to specify the settings you want to override at the project level.

-### .env
+### Environment Variables
 Some settings are controlled via environment variables.
-The full list is [here](https://github.com/google-gemini/gemini-cli/blob/main/docs/cli/configuration.md#environment-variables--env-files).
+The full list of supported environment variables is [here](https://github.com/google-gemini/gemini-cli/blob/main/docs/cli/configuration.md#environment-variables--env-files).
 Most of these aren't crucial, but a few key ones will be covered in subsequent sections.

-While environment variables can be set directly in your `~/.zshrc` or `~/.bashrc`, the recommended approach is to store them in dedicated `.env` files and place these inside `.gemini` directories.
-These are then [searched in hierarchical order](https://github.com/google-gemini/gemini-cli/blob/main/docs/cli/authentication.md#persisting-environment-variables-with-env-files) starting from the current working directory up through `~/.gemini/.env`. **Note, however, that the search stops at the first `.env` file encountered and variables are _not_ merged across multiple files**.
+While environment variables can be set directly in `~/.zshrc` or `~/.bashrc`, the recommended approach is to store them in dedicated `.env` files and place these inside `.gemini` directories.
+In particular, this should reduce the likelihood of accidentally exposing sensitive data such as API keys.

+You can also create project-specific `.gemini/.env` files, but they work differently from project-specific `.gemini/settings.json` files.
+Rather than combining environment variables across multiple files, gemini will load them from the first `.env` file that it finds according [this search order](https://github.com/google-gemini/gemini-cli/blob/main/docs/cli/authentication.md#persisting-environment-variables-with-env-files).
+This requires project-specific `.env` files to specify every relevant environment variable (such as `GEMINI_API_KEY`, for example) and not just the ones that you want to override in `~/.gemini/.env`.

 ### Putting It All Together
-Let's use sandboxing to illustrate how it all fits together, since it's off by default (more on that later) it can be alternatively enabled via `settings.json`, environment variables and command-line switches:
+Let's use sandboxing to illustrate how it all fits together, since it's off by default (more on that later) it can be alternatively turned on via a `settings.json` setting, an environment variable and a command-line switch:
 - Create an empty project directory somewhere: `mkdir -p ~/junk/myproject; cd ~/junk/myproject`.
 - Run `gemini`.
 The status bar will say "no sandbox (see /docs)".
 Exit `gemini`.
 - Add `"sandbox": true` to `~/.gemini/settings.json` (there will be other settings in it, like `"auth type"`).